stefanobianda/stefanobianda.github.io/_jobs/J96Schindler.md

 Head software development R&D of the most successful, most worldwide sold elevator of Schindler.

-Responsible for full cycle development of the elevator software solution, around 30 engineer distributed in Locarno, Ebikon and Stuttgart, and external partners (BBV - Lucerne)
+Responsible for full cycle development of the elevator software solution, around 25 engineer distributed in Locarno, Ebikon and Stuttgart, and external partners (BBV - Lucerne)

 Thanks to my great team, we are extending the capabilities of our product.
 We support different traction system, different doors type, double entrances, duplex system, 25 floors.

+The software run on different hardware, for new installation but also for modernization.
+The layer introduced has also allowed us to develop a windows application where it is possible to test the operation of the core software.

 One of my goal was to improve the quality of our main software and I'm proud to say that the MTBF is increased from 2 to 12 months.